-Certainly, the Hecker archival materials need to be studied as previously discussed, and the sites that he noted need to be revisited and recorded.
+Certainly, the Hecker archival materials need to be studied as previously discussed, and the sites that he noted need to be recorded and/or re-visited.
 Then, with the very large resultant sample of site data, more precise models can be formulated regarding prospects for sites in different settings.
-Following is an example of the kind of information related to this topic which is immediately available in the State Archives:
+Following is an example of the kind of information related to this topic which is immediately available (Hecker 1937-1950:439-441):

 In looking over the surface for Indian relics or evidence of occupation, you will find [several] types or conditions of surface area in McHenry County.
-(1) Cultivated fields where the plow brings to the surface or wind erosion uncovers artifacts or other evidence of occupation.
-(2) Hay meadows where the more rapid soil growth has covered any lost or discarded Indian relics that may have been left on their surface.
-(3) Level pasture land still in the natural state.
+[1] Cultivated fields where the plow brings to the surface or wind erosion uncovers artifacts or other evidence of occupation.
+[2] Hay meadows where the more rapid soil growth has covered any lost or discarded Indian relics that may have been left on their surface.
+[3] Level pasture land still in the natural state.
 This land is usually light, sandy loam or gravel unfit for agriculture.
 In these sandy pastures wind erosion working on spots where the sod is broken or dust wallows made by stock, blowouts from a few square rods to several acres in extent develop uncovering campsites or casual artifacts.
 This condition prevails in the northeast one-fourth of McHenry County.
-(4) Pasture land along the banks of coulees, on glacial hills, and the bluffs along the Mouse River where the land is too rough for cultivation.
+[4] Pasture land along the banks of coulees, on glacial hills, and the bluffs along the Mouse River where the land is too rough for cultivation.
 On this rough land where the surface rock has not been removed...can be seen tepee rings, tepee sites, fire places, graves, etc. As the Indian preferred to camp on level ground, only a small amount of evidence of occupation can be seen on this rough land.
-(5) In the brush covered sand hills where the wind is constantly shifting small areas, artifacts are uncovered and covered again by every shifting wind.
-(6) On dry lake beds and beaches, wind erosion uncovers campsites.
-In the timber along the Mouse River, the falling leaves, brush, and soil growth has buried practically all evidence of Indian occupation (State Archives.
-Series 226, Box 17).
+[5] In the brush covered sand hills where the wind is constantly shifting small areas, artifacts are uncovered and covered again by every shifting wind.
+[6] On dry lake beds and beaches, wind erosion uncovers campsites.
+In the timber along the Mouse River, the falling leaves, brush, and soil growth has buried practically all evidence of Indian occupation.